 To find out if you owe 2210 penalty, complete the IA 1040 through line 69 then complete the IA 2210 or IA 2210S.
-You will need the amount of tax you paid lowa in 2020 in addition to completing the 2021 lowa return.
+You will need the amount of tax you paid lowa in 2021 in addition to completing the 2022 lowa return.

-Taxpayers who do not have Iowa tax withheld from their paychecks must pay Iowa tax on their income by making Iowa estimated tax payments on a quarterly basis.
+Taxpayers who do not have lowa tax withheld from their paychecks must pay lowa tax on their income by making lowa estimated tax payments on a quarterly basis.